Betterment/journaled/README.md

   * `event_type` - the constant value `journaled_change`
   * `created_at`- when the event was created
   * `tags` - configurable metadata (e.g. `request_id`, `current_user_id`, etc).
-    See the `Journaled.tags` config above.
+    See the `Journaled.tagged` usage under "Installation"
   * `table_name` - the table name backing the ActiveRecord (e.g. `users`)
   * `record_id` - the primary key of the record, as a string (e.g.
     `"300"`)